Quick Exit Hide Your Tracks

 How to make a formal complaint:

-• It is easier for us to deal with complaints that are given to us in writing.
-But we know that this is not always possible.
-Complaints can also be made to the helpline (0115 941 0440) by asking to raise a ‘formal complaint.’
+• While it is easier for us to deal with complaints given to us in writing, we know that this is not always possible.
+Formal complaints can also be made through the Helpline by phoning 0115 941 0440 and asking to make a ‘formal complaint.’

-Written complaints should be addressed to the department you want to complain about.
-This can be either done by email to complaints@nottssvss.org.uk (and we will pass it onto the department manager) or by post to Notts SVS Services, 30 Chaucer Street, Nottingham, NG1 5LP.
+• The complaints should be addressed to the department you want to complain about.
 Our services are grouped into the following departments:

 • Counselling / Therapeutic Services